The Ghost (TV series): OST

-The OST of the series is sung by K. K. Momina Duraid wrote the lyrics.
+The OST of the series "Tanha Chala" is sung by K. K. Momina Duraid wrote the lyrics.
 Farrukh Abid and Shoaib Farrukh composed the music.

 Production

 The Ghost was based on eponymous novel by Danielle Steel with screenplay by renowned Pakistani screenwriter Umera Ahmad.
 The roles played Sania Saeed and Samina Peerzada were originally a single one in the novel which was split for the television adaptation.

-The series was shot in Scotland.
+Immediately after working on Jhumka Jaan, Saeed flew to Scotland for the filming of The Ghost and Khamoshiyaan one after the other.

 Reception

 Reviews

 In a review of the drama, Masala.com stated that it is an underrated show and described it as highly female oriented show.